-The Coalition on Human Needs opposes any proposals or activities that would reduce the number of federally-assisted housing units available to people with the lowest incomes.
+The Coalition on Human Needs opposes any proposals or activities that would reduce or limit access to homes affordable and available to people with the lowest incomes, including federally assisted homes or rental assistance.

 CHN opposes any proposals that would weaken income targeting, increase residents' rents, negatively impact housing stability, restrict immigrant families' access to federal housing programs, or impose work requirements on residents or time limits on assistance.